jay-b-7span/Alike_Document/README.md

     enabled social login buttons using the **SocialData** model from the Amasty Social Login extension for Magento 2.

--   Then user creates a successful after-call createCustomerv2 GraphQL
+-   Then user creates a successful after-call createCustomerv2 GraphQl

 -   **Module**: `Nik_Cities` used for creating customers.